-The stretch of Michigan Avenue between Wacker Drive and Oak Street is one of the most magical places to embrace the festive cheer with more than 200 glistening trees offering a phenomenal spectacle in the heart of Chicago.
+The stretch of Michigan Avenue between Wacker Drive and Oak Street is one of the most magical places to embrace the festive cheer when more than 200 glistening trees begin offering a phenomenal spectacle in the heart of Chicago.

 According to the festival’s Chairman Gail Spreen the Magnificent Mile Lights Festival “is the third-largest parade in the country, televised in over 91 percent of the United States.

 More information can be found at themagnificentmile.com/lights-festival.

 [Featured image taken by Dan Jarvis courtesy of The Wintrust Magnificent Mile Lights Festival]